zooniverse/front-end-monorepo/packages/lib-classifier/README.md

 ## Contributing

 ### Docker
-- `docker-compose up` to run a server on http://localhost:8080 and the storybook on http://localhost:6006.
+- `docker compose up` to run a server on https://localhost:8080 and the storybook on https://localhost:6006.
-- `docker-compose down` to stop the container.
+- `docker compose down` to stop the container.
-- `docker-compose run --rm dev test` to run the tests.

 ### Node/pnpm
 ```sh